• JP

 Especially in the case where the recording is made without permission in a situation where trust has been broken, if only the other party is recording and does not own the recording, it will be impossible to refute the recording even if it is edited to suit the other party.
 Therefore, it is recommended that the medical institution decline the request to record the information for record purposes and record the information on both sides.

-By the way, I am often asked whether unauthorized recordings may not be admissible as evidence in court, but as long as the person listening to the conversation was present and the recording was made as a record, it is generally admissible.
-You can On the other hand, unauthorized recordings made in the absence of the parties concerned, so-called wiretapping, are often not admissible as evidence, although it cannot be generalized.
+By the way, we are often asked whether unauthorized recordings are admissible as evidence in court, but if the person listening to the conversation was present and the recording was made as a record, then it is generally admissible.
+On the other hand, unauthorized recordings made when the parties are not present, so-called wiretapping, are often not admissible as evidence, although this cannot be generalized.

-In the next series, we would like to consider support for photo and video shooting.
+In the next Serialization of this series, we will look at how to handle photo and video shooting.

 Written by Junko Junko Echigo, lawyer and doctor, Atsumi Sakai Law Office